Outline

 Singapore Personalised Employment Pass (PEP) is a special visa that falls under the professional tier of the work pass visa issued by the Ministry of Manpower (MOM).

 Having a PEP comes with many benefits.
-Unlike other passes where you are bound by the employer,
+Unlike other passes, where the employer binds you.

 The PEP may grant you many privileges.
 However, the setback is it also comes with its own limitations.